 The private messaging function on Pinterest only works for people who are following each other ie. you are following them and they are following you.
 You can start attracting followers by pinning and creating boards packed with the type of content you want the people you are searching for to engage with.
 This will help you build up a network of people to share interests in the areas you are recruiting for.

 Once you are mutually following each other then you can private message, share pins and start engaging directly with people on Pinterest.

 People You Are Not Friends With

 The easiest way to connect with someone who is not following you on Pinterest is to try and find them on other social networking sites they may have linked to their account.

 Quite often you verify a new account by using a social media account like Facebook so this is a neat way to find them and connect with them elsewhere.
 Even Googling their name and location can help you further your search for your creative candidate.

-So now you have all the information you need to start finding candidates on Pinterest.
+So now you have all the information you need to start finding the perfect candidates on Pinterest.
 Get started today and set up a Pinterest account and start finding the people other recruiters are looking for but don’t know how to find!

-For more information on outside the box recruitment check out our strategic sourcing training on the Social Talent platform.
+For more information on outside the box recruitment, check out our strategic sourcing training on the Social Talent platform.